 Once a contract is signed, we immediately create what we call a “Bringing On” checklist.
 The checklist seems simple, but it’s really great for ensuring that everyone does their part to make someone’s first day as smooth as possible.
 It’s amazing what can be forgotten if it’s not written down!

 We also created a calendar and master document with the year’s joining dates, and a Slack channel just for coordinating onboarding, so no one is caught off guard.

 Identifying what will help someone be successful

 We realized that sending people to our existing resources wasn’t enough, so we made a ton of changes.
 Between creating new material about our work and our customers just for onboarding, and piloting different methods of in-person teaching, I think it’s safe to say that we’ve made some serious improvements over the last year.

+As with many companies, day one on the job involves a lot of reading, and we admit we’re no exception.
 After all, there’s a lot to learn!
-Learning about our product, our partners, our values, and our internal policies are just a few of the items new folks tackle in their first few days.
+Learning about our product, our customers, our values, and our internal policies are just a few of the items new folks tackle in their first few days.

 Asking for feedback

-In our first few years, feedback was quite informal—everyone would end up chatting regularly with their teammates and our co-founders, so it was easy to keep up a steady stream of feedback.
-But as we grew from 10 people to 50 people, this informal system became difficult to manage.
+In our first few years, the feedback was quite informal—everyone would end up chatting regularly with their teammates and our co-founders, so it was easy to keep up a steady stream of feedback.
+But as we grew from 10 people to 60+ people, this informal system became difficult to manage.

 We know there is much more we can do to help guide personal and professional development, so we’ve made it a top priority for our team to continue building new internal support mechanisms.
-We want to make sure that everyone continues to feel just as inspired at their 1 or 3 year mark as they did on day one at Atlan.
+We want to make sure that everyone continues to feel just as inspired at their 1 or 3-year mark as they did on day one at Atlan.
 Stay tuned for more updates on our experiments!